wso2/docs-mi/en/docs/reference/mediators/loopback-mediator.md

 <loopback/>
 ```

-## Configuration

-As with other mediators, after adding the Loopback mediator to a sequence, you can click its up and down arrows to move its location in the sequence.

 ## Example

 This example is a main sequence configuration with two [PayloadFactory mediators]({{base_path}}/reference/mediators/payloadfactory-mediator).
 Assume you only want to use the